Group Comparisons

 The test statistic, pseudo-F, is modeled after the F-statistic from ANOVA.
 It is 0 or positive, with larger values corresponding to larger proportional importance of the grouping factor.

 PERMANOVA is an extremely powerful and flexible technique.
 It can be applied to data of any dimensionality (including univariate) and expressed through any distance measure.
-It can also be applied to complex designs, including multiple factors and covariates (continuously distributed predictors).
+It can handle complex designs, including multiple factors and covariates (continuously distributed predictors).

 Basic Procedure